ObelusFamily/Anythink-Market-is75s/readme.md

 To start the app use Docker.
 It will start both frontend and backend, including all the relevant dependencies, and the db.

+instructions: - First you new to know if you have docker in you system, print docker-v and docker-compose -v in your terminal - If you have docker, then run docker-compose up, and thats all

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

 ## Development